Showing posts with label friendship. Show all posts

 The story...

-I've felt a bit sad over the past few days.
-As I write this letter, I miss a loved one who is usually near.
-I've been more deeply considering the passion week, and a person that I care for shared turmoil that they're working through, I feel distant from my groups, and I recognize the fallacy of my current pattern of focusing on things and experiences for happiness.
-I've an underlying feeling of sadness.
-The sadness is real - it's a thing.
-This sadness and peace don't go together.
+I felt a bit sad for a few days.
+I missed a loved one who's usually near as I more deeply considered the passion week.
+A person that I care for shared turmoil that they're working through and I felt distant from my groups.
+Thankfully, I recognized the fallacy of focusing on things and experiences for happiness.
+The sadness was real - it's a thing.
+That type of sadness doesn't go with peace.

-My sad feelings experienced over time are inputs that help me wake up to reality.
-I've acknowledged my sadness and shared the feeling with two other people who care about me.
+My sad feelings, experienced over time, are inputs that help me wake up to reality.
+I've acknowledged sadness and shared the feeling with other people who care about me.
 Right now, I see my shadow on the wall from the early morning sun.
 I feel like I might be entering into a new season - goodbye to the old and hello to the new.
-I feel like the sadness may have reintroduced me to a new season of joy and peace.
+I feel like the sadness may have reintroduced me to a new season of life.

-The only church in town would celebrate the resurrection of their Lord and Savior this week.
-They'd be confronting most important truths about their God and themselves - what wonderful experiences and eternal truths shared, and worked out into reality, together.
+The only church in town would celebrate the resurrection of their Lord and Savior during Passion week.
+They'd confront most important truths about God and themselves - wonderful experiences and eternal truths shared and worked out in reality - together.

-Yes, I write the first draft of these blog postings a few weeks before they actually see the light of day.
-Like the feeling of sadness needs time to be more fully understood and worked out - I enjoy the editing process of my blog messages.
-These stories retold have been helpful for me - praise God in Christ.
+I wrote the first draft of this blog posting a few weeks before it actually saw the light of day.
+Like the feeling of sadness needs time to be more fully understood and worked out - I enjoy the blog editing process too.
+Story retold has been helpful for me - praise God in Christ.

 Just for today...